 As a stone supplier of natural grey yorkstone products we are proud to extract and manufacture our products onsite at our own quarry in West Yorkshire.
 It is important to understand the process of manufacturing natural stone.
-At Ashlar Stone Products we take you through the steps from quarrying the raw material to supplying the final products to the customer.
+At Ashlar Stone Products we take you through the steps, from quarrying the raw material to supplying the final products to the customer.
 This same process is applied for all types of products and allows you to gain insight into the time, effort and skills required to produce quality beautiful natural stone, from yorkstone cobbles and paving to heads, cills and monumental.

 The primary saw is the first stage in processing the sandstone blocks.
-We use a GMM Quadra Block Cutter and a Alpe Mono Blade and a Bidese Wire Saw.
+We use a GMM Quadra Block Cutter, an Alpe Mono Blade and a Bidese Wire Saw.
 The saws can operate in an automatic mode to increase the productivity and reduce delivery time to the customer.
 The saws cut the blocks into slabs of different thicknesses depending on the type of product required.

-When the stone is cut into slabs it can the be selected for specific jobs depending on the quality of the stone.
+When the stone is cut into slabs it can then be selected for specific jobs, depending on the finish of the stone.
 It also allows us to see any flaws within the stone which will then be avoided in the secondary saw process.

-The secondary saw process uses the slabs from the primary saw and cuts the stone into finished sizes as per customer requirements.
+The secondary saw process uses the slabs from the primary saw and cuts them into finished sizes as per customer requirements.
 This is know as sawn six sides.
 The Gregori bridge saw is the ideal saw to be able to efficiently and accurately produce a variety of products.
-At this stage the stone is either ready for collection or further masonry work maybe required.
+At this stage the stone is either ready for collection or further masonry work may be required.

 MASONRY AND HAND CARVING

-Depending on the product the masonry work to the stone is required which involves hand carving the stone.
+Depending on the product, masonry work to the stone is required which involves hand carving.
 This is a traditional method which involves highly skilled masons to shape and work the stone using a variety of hand and power tools.